2014 Annual Report

-Featured Video - Hope for the Delta
+Featured Video - Renewal

 The Colorado River Delta Water Trust is Mexico’s first water trust dedicated to acquiring and leasing water for environmental purposes.
 The Water Trust, formed in 2008 by a partnership of NGOs including the Sonoran Institute, Pronatura Noroeste, and the Environmental Defense Fund (EDF), serves as a critical mechanism through which water can be secured and dedicated to the Delta in perpetuity.